z5labs/battlebots/docs/content/research_and_development/adrs/0005-1v1-battle-game-mechanics.md

 All numeric values in this ADR are marked TBD (To Be Determined) and serve as placeholder values to establish the framework structure.
 These values will be refined through:

 1. Mathematical modeling and simulation
-2. Playtesting with real bot implementations
+2. Playtesting with real bot implementations (both Assault and Support classes)
+3. Class balance analysis ensuring competitive viability of both classes
-3. Balance analysis and competitive meta observation
+4. Balance analysis and competitive meta observation
-4. Performance testing and optimization requirements
+5. Performance testing and optimization requirements

 The framework separates **WHAT** mechanics exist (this ADR) from **HOW** they are implemented (future Game Runtime Architecture ADR).
 This allows independent iteration on game balance and implementation details.

+**Class System Notes**: Starting with 2 classes (Assault and Support) allows validation of the class framework before expanding.
+Additional classes can be added incrementally once the base system proves balanced and implementable.

 ### Design Principles